ccpalettes/gd-indexed-color-converter/example/README.md

 Example
 -------

-There is an simple example(`example.php`) in the example folder.
+There is a simple example(`example.php`) in the example folder.
 It creates three indexed-color images with different dither values and five colors(white, black, red, green and blue).